Saddles/Saddle FittingSaddle Fitting at Dragonfly Saddlery

 Saddle Fitting at Dragonfly Saddlery

-Based in Mid Sussex, our closeness to the major road networks mean that we can offer our saddle fitting throughout the South East & Home Counties.
-Richard & Sue have been saddle fitting since 1982 & are pleased to offer a complete service to fit your horse or pony whether you need a first saddle for small pony or a saddle to allow your competition horse to work to his maximum potential.
+We (Richard & Sue) have been saddle fitting since 1982 & are pleased to offer a complete service to fit your horse or pony whether you need a first saddle for small pony or a saddle to allow your competition horse to work to his maximum potential.
 As members of the Society of Master Saddlers, you can be confident of good unbiased advice to help you find the right saddle for you.

 Saddles For Sale